-To find an item in your solution by the item's name
+Find code items in your solution by name

-To use the unified access to all search results, press Ctrl+N to display a pop-up where you can start typing and find everything in your solution that matches your input.
+To use the unified access to all search results, press Control+N to display a popup where you can start typing and find code items in your solution that matches your input.

-If you want to limit your search to types (classes, interfaces, structs or enums), press Ctrl+N twice .
+If you want to limit your search to types (classes, interfaces, structs or enums), press Control+N twice .

-If you want to find anything by a plain textual match, press Ctrl+N three times.
+If you want to find anything by a plain textual match, press Control+N three times.

-If you want to search symbols (types, methods, properties, fields, and so on) - press Ctrl+Shift+Alt+N.
+If you want to search symbols (types, methods, properties, fields, and so on) - press Shift+Control+Alt+N.

-You can also limit the search to files in your solution by pressing Ctrl+Shift+N.
+You can also only search for files by pressing Shift+Control+N.

-ReSharper also lets you jump to types and type members in the current file by typing their names after pressing Ctrl+F12.
+ReSharper also lets you jump to types and type members in the current file by typing their names after pressing Control+F12.

 After invoking any of the above commands, start typing the target item, its CamelHumps abbreviation, and/or wildcards.
 The list of matched items will narrow down as you type and the most probable candidates are shown closer to the top of the list.

-ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
-To enable or disable this behavior, use the Remember last search check box on the page of ReSharper options.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
+To enable or disable this behavior, use the Remember last search checkbox on the page of ReSharper options.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.
-For example, you can select a file name in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.
+For example, you can select a filename in a string and then press Shift+Control+N to search for files in your solution that match this name.